init-richi/pySSG/README.md

 pySSG takes the content of your *"content/"*-folder and generates a static website with the layout of your *default.html*, which is stored in *"templates/"*

-ATM its Linux exclusive, but a cross plattform support is planned.
+At the moment "pySSG" is Linux exclusive only, but a cross-plattform support is planned.

 It can:
 * generate a structure with the files of your *"content/"*-folder